quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 export default routes
 ```

-If you use TypeScript, you must replace `RouteConfig` interface occurrences with `RouteRecordRaw`.
+If you use TypeScript, you must replace the `RouteConfig` interface occurrences with `RouteRecordRaw`.

 ### Vuex v4